 John Stuart Mill published this quote in his famous 1859 essay, On Liberty.
 This work is a cornerstone of liberal political thought.
 In it, Mill passionately defends individual freedoms against the power of the state and the tyranny of the majority.
 He believed that a free society must allow for a wide marketplace of ideas, even those considered offensive or wrong.
 However, he also recognized that absolute freedom could lead to chaos and harm.

 To solve this puzzle, Mill introduced a concept known as the Harm Principle.
 This principle is the central argument of On Liberty.
 It states that the only justifiable reason to restrict an individual’s liberty is to prevent harm to others.
 Your freedom to swing your fist, for example, ends where another person’s nose begins.
-This simple yet profound idea provides the framework for his argument about the corn-dealer.
+This simple yet profound idea provides the framework for Mill’s argument about “an opinion that corn-dealers are starvers of the poor, or that private quote origin” and the corn-dealer.

 Dissecting the Harm Principle